W1nz4c4r/W1nz4c4r.github.io/_posts/2021-11-20-initialize-Hack.md

 To have a faster access to the script I place it on **/usr/bin.**

-If you want to Clone this repository please refer to[initHack en github](https://github.com/W1nz4c4r/initHACK)
+If you want to Clone this repository please refer to [initHack en github](https://github.com/W1nz4c4r/initHACK)